anakhinchikashvili/smartphone-addiction-prediction/README.md

 This process:

 * Loads and preprocesses the dataset
+* Applies feature scaling using StandardScaler
 * Trains a Logistic Regression model
-* Saves the trained model
+* Saves the trained model and preprocessing artifacts
 * Logs experiments using MLflow

 ---